-- SDE+ techniques: Innovative projects reduce the production costs of renewable energy, thereby reducing the costs of future SDE+ (operating) grants.
+- SDE+ techniques: Innovative projects that reduce the production costs of renewable energy, thereby reducing the costs of future SDE+ (operating) grants.

-- Technologies that combine the generation of renewable energy with storage, smart grids and additional production and thus lead to additional production of renewable energy.
+- Technologies that combine the generation of renewable energy with storage, smart grids, and additional production, and thus lead to additional production of renewable energy.

 Here you find more information on the HER.

 The Dutch Organisation for Scientific Research (NWO) funds scientific research at universities and knowledge institutes.
 The department of applied and technical sciences promotes scientific and technical research that makes a positive impact on people and society.
 Various funding instruments cover fundamental and applied research in the field of energy transition and CO2 reduction.

 NWO also funds large-scale research programmes, such as the National Science Agenda – Research on Routes by Consortia (ORC) programme and the Cross-over programme.
 ORC provides grants for social issues and for strengthening knowledge infrastructures.
 The Cross-over scheme is aimed at achieving a significant impact on societal challenges, linking research themes from several top sectors and scientific disciplines.